Home | Reviews | Articles | Festivals | Competitions | Other | Contact Us

 Not everyone essayed the pure non-vibrato style pioneered by Emma Kirkby which by now has become the HIP standard, and some of the florid singing tested the performers, but the standard was generally high, with some excellent characterisations from a large cast of 'Gods, priapic satyrs, chaste nymphs, peacocks, dancing bears and an astronomer' directed with flair and a light touch by John Ramster, who also designed the effective and witty staging (economical too; ladders for mountains, etc) and was supported by an inventive team.

-The two casts (ours, pictured, was the second) deserved more than one night each; the production should be revived.
+The two casts (ours, pictured, was the second) deserved more than one night each; the RAM Opera production should be revived.

 Peter Grahame Woolf